r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 Y-yes, that's a good point.
 I'm sorry.

 **Mash:**
-Oh, but as for Senpai, I think {(M) he /(F) she} went off to have lunch with Fou after we left on the Zero Sail...
+Oh, but as for Senpai, I think [♂ he /♀ she] went off to have lunch with Fou after we left on the Zero Sail...

 **Holmes:**
 Hahahaha.
 You heard the man, Da Vinci.
 Would you be so kind as to summarize our current situation for him?